coreos/tectonic-docs/Documentation/account/manage-account.md

 ## Review subscription plans

 Use the *Overview* tab to review the history of your subscriptions, including activation date and status.
-It also links to CoreOS contact information to update your plans.
+Click *Update my Plan* to obtain contact information for subscription changes.

 ## Obtain CoreOS License and Pull Secret